saidvandeklundert/fortheloveofzig/slices.md

 ---

 Like an array, the slice is a contiguous sequence of elements.
 However, they are not the same.
 The slice is a view into a number of elements of an array.
-The slice itself consists of a pointer and a lenght.
+The slice itself consists of a pointer and a length.
 The pointer is pointing to one of the elements in an array.
-The lenght indicates the number of elements in the slice.
+The length indicates the number of elements in the slice.

 The slice pointer does not need to point to the first element of the array.